Who is the intended audience?

 Is there a lot of information available or is the information it provides limited?

-Does the document provide references to other more detailed resources (either print or online)?
 Are links to other Web resources labeled clearly?

 Is objectivity a factor?